Classes

 A: No, the School of Theatre does not offer certification or transferable academic credits.

-What’s out there in the stars?
-In this play creation class, you can be president of a planet in a far away solar system, or an astronaut on the way to Mars!
-You’ll meet all kinds of strange and wonderful space creatures, climb aboard your spaceship, and maybe even save the galaxy from destruction!
-All things are possible in our ever-expanding universe.
-With the help of Berkeley Rep teaching artists, students will create their own characters and costumes, and together we will create a short play to share with friends and family on the final day of class.
+What kind of adventure awaits on the open seas?
+In this play creation class, you can be a captain of a fierce pirate crew, a swashbuckling foe, or even a wise creature of the deep!
+You'll construct a story map with your imagination: Mermaid Lagoon, Dino Dunes, or maybe even a Treasure Island!
+All things are possible with the wind in our sails.
+With the help of Berkeley Rep teaching artists, students will create their own characters, costumes, set pieces, and props, and together we will create a short play to share with friends and family on the final day of class.

 Calling all actors, DND players, comedians, and storytellers!
 Join us as we explore the exciting art of bringing characters to life on stage.
 This class will introduce students to the fundamental tools of acting including vocal projection, body language, and portraying truthful relationships.
 Through improvisation games, full-group activities, and small group scene work, we'll investigate how to bring stories to life from first read to final performance.